 That’s why when you’re in a crowded room where everyone is talking loudly, you can still hear when someone says your name.
 Your RAS filters out the hum of the room, but filters in the sound of your name.
 Amazing

 Here’s one more.
 You know how when you buy a new car, and then suddenly it seems like everyone else went out and bought the same car?
 They didn’t.
 That’s your RAS at work.
-You notice other cars like yours, because that’s where your focus is.
+You notice other cars like yours, because that’s where your focus is, we know your neighbor can buy from the same dealer as you, it can happen at any time.

 But on the other hand, you often miss out on opportunities that would have made you rich or successful.
 We can all think of at least one missed opportunity that would have changed our life if only we had been looking for it.